andrec123/blue-team-case-studies/incident-reports/thm-001/README.md

 - Severity: Critical

 # How the incident was identified.
-- Alert source (email gateway, user report, SIEM)
 - First alert was detected from alert queue with a description of: “A Powershell script was created in the Downloads folder”
-- Initial indicators (suspicious sender, links, attachments)
 - The user michael.ascot’s account and device win-3450 was compromised.
 The threat actor began their post-exploitation with using and executing PowerView.ps1: file path: “C:\Users\michael.ascot\Downloads\**PowerView.ps1**”
-- Why this warranted investigation
 - Powershell execution already raises suspicion.
 PowerView.ps1 is a tool used by penetration testers and red teamers for Windows enumeration and post compromise

 # Investigation & Analysis
 ### Initial PowerShell Execution

-- *win-3450*: infected with *PowerView.ps1* generated another alert.
+- *win-3450*: Infected with *PowerView.ps1* generated an alert.
-	- Shortly after the alert of downloading PowerView.ps1, at 02:01 PM EST we can see a Powershell execution, querying DNS for hostnames using PowerView.ps1 script
+	- Shortly after the alert, at 02:01 PM EST we can see a Powershell execution, querying DNS for hostnames using PowerView.ps1 script
 		- ![alt text](https://github.com/andrec123/blue-team-case-studies/blob/main/incident-reports/thm-001/dnsHostnameDiscoveryEvidence.png)
 	- Later, at 2:02 PM EST we see a directory created called “exfiltration” within “C:\Users\michael.ascot\Downloads\”
 		- ![alt text](https://github.com/andrec123/blue-team-case-studies/blob/main/incident-reports/thm-001/suspiciousDirectoryCreation.png)